fxstein/todo/docs/MULTI_USER_DESIGN.md

 **Scope and Limitations:**
 - ✅ Works for: Single repository, multiple branches, multiple developers
 - ❌ Does NOT work for: Multiple forks, cross-repository coordination, unreachable branches
+- ⚠️ **Critical**: Even within single repo, concurrent branch operations will create conflicts
+- ✅ **Solution**: Automatic conflict detection and resolution handles conflicts gracefully
-- ⚠️ Trade-off: Accepts that cross-fork conflicts are resolved at merge time
+- ⚠️ **Trade-off**: Accepts that conflicts occur, focuses on resolution rather than prevention

-This architecture balances simplicity with effectiveness for the intended use case: **single repository, multi-branch collaboration**.
-For multi-fork scenarios, task numbering conflicts are resolved during pull request merges (Git's native capability).
+This architecture balances simplicity with effectiveness for the intended use case: **single repository, multi-branch collaboration with conflict resolution**.
+The design acknowledges that conflicts will occur and focuses on automatic detection and resolution rather than preventing all conflicts.

+**Key Insight:**
+The MAX algorithm **reduces** conflicts but cannot **prevent** all conflicts due to the race condition window between fetch and commit.
+The design's strength is in **handling conflicts gracefully** rather than preventing them entirely.

 ---